 JDBC in Java | Java Database Connectivity

 In this article and in a few upcoming articles, I am going to discuss JDBC in Java Applications with Examples.
-Java Database Connectivity or in short JDBC is a technology that enables the java program to manipulate data stored into the database.
-JDBC is a database related technology given by SUN Microsystems.
+Java Database Connectivity or in short JDBC is a technology that enables the java program to manipulate data stored in the database.
+JDBC is a database-related technology given by SUN Microsystems.
 The use of JDBC technology is to communicate with the database.
 At the end of this article, you will understand the following pointers in detail.

 - Where is Java Used Mostly?

 - What is the need for Database communication?